Authors Sue Apple for $2.5B Over AI Trained on Pirated Books

 Apple is being sued by authors who say the company trained Apple Intelligence on pirated books.
 The case mirrors Anthropic’s $1.5B settlement and raises fresh questions about how tech giants source AI training data.

+Yet another class action lawsuit has been filed against Apple, and this time it’s over copyright issues.
 Two authors, Grady Hendrix and Jennifer Roberson, sued Apple in California federal court, accusing Apple of using pirated books to train the AI models powering Apple Intelligence, reports Reuters.

 The case centers on a controversial dataset known as Books3, which was built from so-called “shadow libraries” like Bibliotik, notorious for hosting thousands of pirated books.
 Plaintiffs argue that Apple relied on this dataset to train its OpenELM models and likely its larger Foundation Language Models, without ever seeking permission or paying authors.
-They say this conduct not only deprived them of compensation but also gave Apple a competitive edge by using their works to develop commercial products.
+They say this conduct not only deprived them of compensation but also gave Apple a competitive edge by using their work to develop commercial products.

 Apple’s Ethical AI Claims Under Scrutiny